giuliodondi/kOS-Shuttle_OPS1/README.md

 - **[My OPS3 Shuttle entry program](https://github.com/giuliodondi/kOS-Shuttle-OPS3) required by RTLS and TAL aborts.
 Grab the latest version from its repo**
   - **no longer compatible with the older kOS-ShuttleEntrySim program**

+# Known Incompatibilities
-**Not compatible with SpaceODY's original fork or any other Shuttle mod.**
+- **Not compatible with SpaceODY's original fork or any other Shuttle mod**
+- RO Engines

 You will find one folder:
 - **Script**